paultrh/app-technical-test/README.md

 Testing should exist but remain minimal, just for demonstration purposes.

+## Hint
 Keep in mind that we can have a lot of contacts
+Keep in mind that we can have a lot of concurrent users